Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames: Connectivity of

-\begin{proof} Because $G$ is a tight frame for $W$, the frame operator of $G$ is a scalar multiple of the orthogonal projection onto $W$.
-Now, the frame operator of $G^\prime$ is this scaled projection conjugated by the unitary $U$.
-Since $U$ leaves $W$ fixed, it commutes with the orthogonal projection onto $W$ and hence the frame operator of $G^\prime$ is the same as the frame operator for $G$.
-The frame operator of $F^\prime$ is the sum of the frame operators of $G^\prime$ and $H$, which is also the sum of the frame operators of $G$ and $H$, which is the frame operator for $F$. \end{proof}

-We now prove the connectivity of algebraic varieties of complex FUNTFs using the path lifting argument of the previous section.
+We now prove the connectivity of real algebraic varieties of complex FUNTFs using the path lifting argument of the previous section.

 \begin{proof}[Proof of Theorem \ref{cmplxconnect}] The connectivity result is well known if $N=d$ or $N=d+1$, so we only consider the cases $N\geq d+2$ where the interior of $\Lambda_{N,d}$ is not empty.
 Let $F$ and $G$ belong to $\mathcal{F}_{N,d}^\mathbb{C}$.
 We consider two cases.
-First, suppose that $\lambda(F)$ belongs to the interior of $\Lambda_{N,d}$.
-By the above lemma, we may connect $F$ to $G^\prime$ with $\lambda(G)=\lambda(G^\prime)$.
+First, suppose that $\Lambda(F)$ belongs to the interior of $\Lambda_{N,d}$.
+By Lemma \ref{lift}, we may continuously connect $F$ to a $G^\prime$ in $\mathcal{F}_{N,d}^\mathbb{C}$ with $\Lambda(G)=\Lambda(G^\prime)$.
 By Theorem 7 of \cite{CFMPS12}, we have that the only difference between $G$ and $G^\prime$ is the choice of $U_1$ and the $V_n$.
 However, since the unitary matrices are connected and products of connected sets are connected, there are continuous paths connecting $U_1^\prime $ to $U_1$ and each $V_n^\prime$ to $V_n$.
 These then induce a continuous path from $G^\prime$ to $G$.
-By traversing this path after the path provided by the lemma, we successfully connect $F$ to $G$.
-On the other hand, if $F$ and $G$ both belong to the boundary of $\Lambda_{N,d}$, we may choose $H$ from the interior of $\Lambda_{N,d}$ and connect $F$ to $H$ and then $H$ to $G$.
-Traversing these paths in order produces the desired path. \end{proof}
+By traversing this path after the path provided by Lemma \ref{lift}, we successfully connect $F$ to $G$ by a continuous path.
+On the other hand, if $F$ and $G$ both belong to the boundary of $\Lambda_{N,d}$, we may choose $H$ from the interior of $\Lambda_{N,d}$ and connect $F$ to $H$ and $H$ to $G$ in the manner previously described.
+Traversing these paths in order produces the desired path.\end{proof}

-In the complex case, the fiber above a point of $\Lambda_{N,d}$ is connected because $V_n$'s are block diagonal with unitary blocks and this set is connected (it is a product of unitary groups).
-In the real case, this fiber has at least two components.
-This makes the proof much more delicate.
+In the complex case, the inverse image of a point of $\Lambda_{N,d}$ under the map $\lambda$ is connected because the $V_n$'s from Theorem 7 of \cite{CFMPS12} are block diagonal with unitary blocks and this set is connected (it is a product of unitary groups which are each individually connected).
+In the real case, this inverse image has at least two disjoint connected components.
+This makes the proof much more delicate, and we shall now require access to some simple continuous motions to circumvent the ostensible obstructions.
+Perhaps the most obvious motion that a FUNTF may undergo is the ``spinning'' of an orthogonal pair of frame elements inside of their span.
+The following lemma generalizes this kind of continuous motion.